 Negative result: no antibody to Borrelia burgdorferi detected.
 This result does not exclude the possibility of B burgdorferi infection.
 Patients in early stages of infection may not produce detectable levels of antibody.
 According to the manufacturer's package insert, antibiotic therapy in early disease may prevent antibody production from reaching detectable levels.
-Patients with clinical history and/or symptoms suggestive of Lyme disease or where early Lyme disease is suspected, but with negative test results should be retested in 2 to 4 weeks.
+Patients with a clinical history and/or symptoms suggestive of Lyme disease or where early Lyme disease is suspected, but with negative test results should be retested in 2 to 4 weeks.

 Equivocal result: the imprecision inherent in any method implies a lower degree of confidence in the interpretation of specimens with absorbance values very close to the calculated cutoff value.
 For this reason an equivocal category has been designated.
 Equivocal specimens will be tested by Western blot (WB) assays in accordance with Centers for Disease Control and Prevention (CDC)/Association of Public Health Laboratories (APHL) recommendations.